-Prompt user for threshold value.
+-p Prompt user for threshold value.
 Valid only with build option.
 This flag is designed to be used only by the v.import program, and can usually be ignore.

--r

-Reset corners of map region from range of data values.
+-r Reset corners of map region from range of data values.

-Name of binary GRASS vector data file for which support files are to be created or modified.
+map=name Name of binary GRASS vector data file for which support files are to be created or modified.
 This map layer must exist in the user's current GRASS mapset.

-option=name

-Build topology information (dig_plus file), or edit categories (dig_att file) for map.
-Options: build, edit Default: edit threshold=value err=value

-Snapping threshold value to be used when building topology.
-Specified value is always saved in file header.
-(Note: snapping is done only with build option and -s flag).
+option=name Build topology information (dig_plus file), or edit categories (dig_att file) for map.
+Options: build, edit threshold=value Snapping threshold value to be used when building topology.
+Valid only with build option and -s flag.